 Why are salmon produced by the Columbia & Snake Rivers so important to the orcas’ survival?
 The answer is that the whales evolved eating plentiful Chinook salmon from these rivers, and are dependent on them.

 The Snake/Columbia Basin was one of the largest, if not the largest, salmon producing river system in the world, generating by some estimates 16 to 30 million salmon each year.
 But human activity and the dams specifically, have decimated salmon runs by blocking both juvenile salmon migration out to the ocean, as well as adult salmon migration back from the ocean to their spawning grounds in the Snake River.

-The dams cause fewer and fewer wild fish to return every year and have landed all four Snake River salmon runs on the Endangered Species list.
+The dams cause fewer and fewer wild fish to return every year and landed all four Snake River salmon runs on the Endangered Species list by 2000.
 Without this once plentiful salmon supply, the Southern Resident orcas landed on the list in 2005 as critically endangered.

 Even now, the Snake/Columbia watershed is important to the orcas, since more than 50% of the salmon that the orcas’ feed on comes out of the watershed.
 NOAA’s Southern Resident orcas satellite tagging data for 2015 and 2016, show the orcas focusing on the coastal areas near the mouth of the Columbia River.
 See 2015 Southern Resident Killer Whale Satellite Tagging and 2016 Southern Resident Willer Whale Satellite Tagging.

 Thanks to the Center for Whale Research, we have a clear understanding of each orcas condition and migration as they struggle for survival.
 To learn more about the relationship between snake river salmon and orcas, visit their website.